derek-knox/Coding-For-Designers/book/Structure Style Behavior/Behavior.md

 ![TODO - Style add/remove](../assets/img/visual-todo-placeholder.jpg "TODO - Style add/remove")

-Behavioral changes to these structures and/or adornments are just as easily modifiable based on any of these three triggers.
+Behavioral changes to these structures or adornments are just as easily modifiable based on any of these three triggers.

 ![TODO - Behavior change](../assets/img/visual-todo-placeholder.jpg "TODO - Behavior change")